skehlet/hammerspoon/README.md

 * Hotkey+t: Launch a Terminal
 * Hotkey+l: Lock screen (additional lock screen bindings in Screen Lock section below)

-## Other Stuff
-* Mouse button 4 and 5 to Back/Forward in Chrome and Previous/Next channel in Slack

 ## What is this "Hotkey"?

 `caps lock` is my hotkey.
 I use [Karabiner-Elements](https://github.com/tekezo/Karabiner-Elements) to remap `caps lock` to `F18` (an unused key):